nguyenthanhhy0108/Traffic-Flow-Analysis/README.md

 ## License

-The application is released under the MIT License.
+The application is released under the GPL-3.0 License.
 See the [LICENSE](LICENSE) file for details.